Bayesian model comparison for simulation-based inference: Bayesian model comparison

 It was recognised by \citet{McEwen21} that the optimal target distribution is the normalised posterior

 While this exact quantity is \textit{a priori} inaccessible since it involves knowledge of the evidence $\evidence$ --- precisely the quantity we are attempting to estimate --- an approximation of $\varphi(\boldsymbol{\theta})$ can be derived from posterior samples by machine learning techniques.
-This is the rationale of the \textit{learnt} harmonic mean estimator of \citet{McEwen21}.
-Moreover, the learnt approximation of the posterior needs not be highly accurate; but critically it must have narrower tails than the posterior.
-Strategies to learn appropriate targets with these properties are presented in \citet{McEwen21}, setting up an optimisation problem to minimise the variance of the result estimator, while ensuring it is unbiased, and with possible regularisation.
-The learnt harmonic mean estimator is implemented in the \textsc{harmonic}\footnote{\url{https://github.com/astro-informatics/harmonic}} software.
+This is the rationale of the \textit{learned} harmonic mean estimator of \citet{McEwen21}.
+Moreover, the learned approximation of the posterior need not be highly accurate; but critically it must have narrower tails than the posterior.
+Strategies to learn appropriate targets with these properties are presented in \citet{McEwen21}.
+In a nutshell, when learning models for $\varphi(\boldsymbol{\theta})$ a bespoke optimisation problem is considered that penalises the variance of the resulting learned harmonic mean estimator, while ensuring it is unbiased, with possible additional reguarlisation.
+This effectively ensures the tails of $\varphi(\boldsymbol{\theta})$ are contained within the posterior.
+Thus, instead of learning a general distribution that matches the posterior, a distribution that is effective for the subsequent evidence computation is learned.
+For further details see \citet{McEwen21}.
+Note that $\varphi(\boldsymbol{\theta})$ can be trained simply from samples of the posterior and evaluating the posterior density is not strictly necessary.
+However, it is necessary to evalute the normalised density of $\varphi(\boldsymbol{\theta})$ once it is trained.
+The learned harmonic mean estimator is implemented in the \texttt{harmonic}\footnote{\url{https://github.com/astro-informatics/harmonic}} software.

-We conclude this section by highlighting that the learnt harmonic mean estimator produces estimates of the evidence purely from samples of the posterior distribution; there is no requirement on the specific method used for sampling, \textit{i.e.} \textsc{harmonic} is agnostic to the method used to generate posterior samples.
-As we shall see later in this work, this is the key property of the learnt harmonic mean estimator that allows it to be used in a variety of simulation-based inference scenarios.
+We conclude this section by highlighting that the learned harmonic mean estimator produces estimates of the evidence purely from samples of the posterior distribution; there is no requirement on the specific method used for sampling, \textit{i.e.} \texttt{harmonic} is agnostic to the method used to generate posterior samples.
+As we shall see later in this work, this is the key property of the learned harmonic mean estimator that allows it to be used in a variety of simulation-based inference scenarios.